pdx-cs-ai/slider/README.md

 Solvers:

-* random: Do a random walk through the state space, with a tabu list to try to avoid previous states
+* random: Do a random walk through the state space

+* tabu: Use a tabu list to try to avoid previous states

 * walk: Local search with a heuristic greedy walk with noise moves, no tabu list